kgiann78/hops-examples/README.md

 * geospark, that uses txt files as datasets
 * stark, that uses tsv files as datasets
+* magellan, that uses shapefile directory as datasets
+* spatial-spark, that uses tsv files as datasets
+* simba, which is currently not operating due to unsupported Spark version

 In the datasets directory exist the files that are used from the applications, as mentioned above.
 GeoSpark is using text files as input datasets with only one geometry per line.